6 Steps: How to Define an Experience Strategy:

 How well do you know your customers/users and what they value?

-Determine the needs, wants, and behaviors of the prioritized customer segments and develop an overarching approach, concept, or big idea that serves as a theme or guide for all design work.
+Determine the needs, wants, and behaviors of the prioritized customer segments, and develop an overarching approach, concept, or big idea that serves as a guiding theme for all design work.

 Example Methods, Tools & Artifacts:

-Understanding your customers/users begins with the right questions and then the “tool kit” of the Designer therefore depending on the research question(s) that need to be answered, you can then choose the proper tool or method for the job.
-Always remember, it’s not about the tools but how the “tool” helps us get the answers that move the company towards its goals.
+Understanding your customers and users starts with asking the right questions, followed by selecting the appropriate tools from the designer’s toolkit.
+Depending on the research questions that need answering, you choose the most suitable method or tool for the job.
+Always remember, success doesn’t come from the tools themselves, but from how effectively the tools help uncover answers that move the company toward its goals.

 Step 3: Differentiate against competitors